tianyuduan/TechnicalInterviewQuestions/frontend.md

 CDN building blocks
 Points of interest, Caching servers, SSD/RAM
 Pop are located data centers responsible for communicating closer w people in its vicinity, each Pop contains numerous caching servers

+## what is DNS and list step by step how it works
+when you visit a domain, first it looks in the DNS cache, if not, it will do a DNS query .

+computer contacts ISP recursive DNS servers, recursive servers have their own cache, process generally ends here

+if not found, query root nameservers

+TLD nameservers